Learn to Swim

 Water Safety Education focuses on the simple messages of never swimming alone, calling for help if in trouble and understanding basic pool rules to support water safety.

-School Age Classes - 5 - 15 years old
+School Age Classes - 5years and above

 This program is a swimming and personal water safety program that develops skills across the following areas;

 Swim and Survive Active is a swimming and personal aquatic survival program that is aligned to the National Swimming and Water Safety Framework and develops skills across the following areas: